Imperial House of Japan: Kyū-Miyake

-Originally, Miyake itself were formed when members of the imperial line, specifically, male-line descendants of the Emperor who, while belonging to the imperial family, did not inherit the throne, were granted portions of the imperial estates.
-These estates became their personal holdings, and at the same time, they were bestowed the title of miya, often derived from the geographic location of their new estates.
+Originally, Miyake itself was formed when members of the imperial line, specifically, male-line descendants of the Emperor who, while belonging to the imperial family, did not inherit the throne, were granted portions of the imperial estates.
+These estates became their personal holdings, and at the same time, they were bestowed the title of Miya (House), often derived from the geographic location of their new estates.
 However, under normal circumstances, many of these houses were ephemeral, disappearing within a few generations.